Thursday, July 7, 2016

 Archaeologists find, argue about, evidence supporting The Bible

-It's happened again.
-Discovery News is reporting this week that an inscription on a 3,000 year old piece of pottery may be an early form of Hebrew.
+A story in Discovery News is reporting that an inscription on a 3,000 year old piece of pottery may be an early form of Hebrew.

 If you're a Bible reader, that probably doesn't sound like news to you.
 However, "biblical" archaeologists - who mostly are anything but - generally go out of their way to prove they aren't being 'influenced' by their religious beliefs.
 It's sort of like a college science professor who sees the huge holes in evolution.
 If he mentions the holes, he must be a religious fanatic, not a "Serious Scientist".
 Or a medical doctor ignoring natural cures to make sure no one thinks he's a quack.